-- (a) MET shall provide the Services specified in the Sales Documentation.
+- MET shall provide the Services specified in the Sales Documentation.

 Amendment and Modification of Terms and Conditions

-The Company reserves the right, in its sole discretion, to amend or modify these Terms and Conditions and such amended or modified Terms and Conditions shall be binding on the Customer.
+The Company reserves the right, in its sole discretion, to amend or modify these Terms and Conditions and such amended or modified Terms and Conditions shall be binding on the Customer upon 30 days’ written notice to the Customer of the amendments or modifications.
 The Customer acknowledges and agrees that it has no right to amend or modify these Terms and Conditions.

 Prices and Quotations

-- (b) The Customer agrees to reimburse MET for all reasonable travel and out-of-pocket expenses incurred by MET in connection with the performance of the Services.
+- The Customer agrees to reimburse MET for all pre-approved reasonable travel and out-of-pocket expenses incurred by MET in connection with the performance of the Services.

-- (a) Unless otherwise specified in the Sales Documentation, the Customer shall pay all amounts due to MET within 30 days from the date of MET’s invoice.
+- Unless otherwise specified in the Sales Documentation, the Customer shall pay all amounts due to MET within 30 days from the date MET’s invoice is received by the Customer.
 The Customer shall make all payments hereunder by cash or cheque with approved credit and in Canadian or US dollars as reflected in such invoice.
-Any payment by the Customer using credit card is subject to a 3.5% administration fee.
+Any payment by the Customer using credit card is subject to a 3.5%administration fee.

-- (d) The Company reserves the right to discontinue and eliminate any price discounts or sales incentives offered to or agreed upon with the Customer, both retroactively and for future sales, in the event that the Customer fails to abide by the payment terms set forth in Section 9(a).
+- The Company reserves the right to discontinue and eliminate any price discounts or sales incentives offered to or agreed upon with the Customer, both retroactively and for future sales, in the event that the Customer fails to abide by the payment terms set forth in this Payment Terms section.
 Any price incentive or credit issued by the Company to the Customer is non-transferable and shall not be assigned by the Customer.

 Prior to proceeding with the production of the Goods, MET will supply a press or portable document format (“PDF”) proof (each a “Proof”) to the Customer if such Proof is requested by the Customer.
 The Customer shall be responsible for the following:

-- (b) Checking off the relevant instructions on the proofing tag;
+- Checking off the relevant instructions on the proofing tag;

-- (c) Requesting a revised Proof for further review, if necessary;
+- Requesting a revised Proof for further review, if necessary;

-- (e) Returning the Proof or any revised Proof to MET.
+- Returning the Proof or any revised Proof to MET.

 MET will proceed with the production of the Goods upon receipt of the Proof and the proofing tag marked by the Customer as “O.K.” or “O.K. with corrections” or if the Customer confirms acceptance of the Proof by indicating such acceptance to MET by email.